nigeljohnson73/WRFCOM/README.md

 Hardware required
 -----------------
 For the sake of sanity I used off the shelf QWIIC connecting sensor breakout boards.
-If you're good with soldering, you can certainly make things a lot smaller
-(and probably cheaper).
+If you're good with soldering, you can certainly make things a lot smaller (and probably cheaper).
 The servo bits did need a little cutting and soldering, but this appeared to be well within my capability.
 A review of the sensors and their options will happen over in the Wiki.

 The following microcontrollers have been tested and in my preferred order:

 * [ESP32-S3 Feather][ESP32-S3-NOPSRAM] Dual core, BLE, WiFi 8MB flash, No PSRAM.
-The option I've been using for the most part.
+My primary option.
 * [ESP32-S3 Feather][ESP32-S3] Dual core, BLE, WiFi 4MB flash, 2MB PSRAM.
-A good board, the PSRAM may come in handy later.
+The PSRAM may come in handy later.
 * [ESP32-S2 Feather][ESP32-S2] Single core, No BLE, WiFi.
 A good board that works for all the core stuff.

-### Sensors and things
+### Important components
 * [LIPO battery pack][LIPO-1200MAH]
 * [SparkFun OpenLog][OPENLOG]
 * [Simple class 10 MicroSD card][SDCARD]